 The data on passive vs. active screen use.

 The clearest finding in recent research is about passive scrolling.
 That is the kind built to keep a child watching.
-It has the strongest negative effect on attention, mood, and sleep.
+It is usually where the biggest problems show up — attention, mood, sleep, and behavior.

 Active screen use has the opposite effect.
 That is when the child is doing something with the screen, instead of just receiving from it.